-With so many different vans on sale, where do you start with buying one?
-Well, the first question to ask is: what do I need a van for?
-With so much variety on offer in the van market, without too much effort you should be able to find a commercial vehicle option that will suit your trade down to the ground.
+Luckily, with so much variety on offer in the van market, you should be able to find a commercial vehicle option without too much effort that will suit your trade down to the ground.
 You’ve got car derived vans, then small purpose-built vans, mid-sized panel van models and then your full-blown large panel vans.
 Beyond that there are 4x4 vans and pick-up trucks if you need some off-road ability and, of course, most of the above can be ordered with specialist conversions from Luton or box vans to flat-bed or tipper bodies.
 The choice is huge but it means there’s almost certainly a vehicle out there for your business.

 Then comes the task of speccing a van with the right kit for your job.
 If you're a trader that needs storage, then adding the right shelving and racks will be a great benefit, there’s various load bay linings to consider that will protect the inside of the van and you'll probably need added security, too.
 Delivery drivers and on-call engineers could benefit from navigation and connected services, while long-distance traders could make the most of comfort seating and other in-cab luxuries.
 The trick is knowing which boxes are worthwhile to tick, and which are not.

 After that, you need to consider what your budget and finance options are.
 As a business, you need to consider the cost of a van without VAT included, and whether the van can be put through your business as an expense.
 If you're self employed, then your credit rating may be harder to determine, making it harder for you to buy on finance.
 It's also worth looking at the best time of year to buy a new van, as doing so around the start of the tax year in April may work for or against you in terms of taxation.